theochem/iodata/doc/install.rst

 In addition, IOData has the following dependencies:

 ..
-    Changes to these dependencies must be updated in pyproject.toml and .github/workfloews/pytest.yaml
+    Ensure changes to these dependencies are reflected in pyproject.toml and .github/workfloews/pytest.yaml

 - numpy >= 1.22: https://numpy.org/